 This is ridiculous in hindsight.
-I must have been off my head to think this was acceptable, but through out the school this was the norm.
+I must have been off my head to think this was acceptable, but throughout school, this was the norm.
 Even some students incredibly paying their own math or french teacher to give them extra tuition.

 They would give him a hard time if he hadn’t some of his homework completed because he had been training.
 I had cleared this with his form tutor, but it was nearly like….
 “A sport?
 Where in life is he going with that?”

-Which of course is ridiculous, as he could easily gain a sports scholarship to any number of universities and the benefit of having sport in a teens life is proven to be a fantastic way to motivate them and keep them in school.
+This of course is ridiculous, as he could easily gain a sports scholarship to any number of universities, and the benefit of having sport in a teen’s life is proven to be a fantastic way to motivate them and keep them in school.

 Pressure to Fit In

-Every parent wants their child to be happy, to thrive and most certainly fit in.
-And many parents think that by placing them in a private school that this will tick all of those boxes.
-And for many this is the case.
+Every parent wants their child to be happy, thrive, and most certainly fit in.
+And many parents think that placing them in a private school will tick all of those boxes.
+And for many, this is the case.

 But when I look closely at this I feel that realistically they were misguided reasons.
 I didn’t fully fit into my private school education.
 We were by no means poor but compared to some of my peers myself and my sister just weren’t on the same level at all.

 The pressure to be socially accepted is so great for any teen.
 To put them in an environment where they ‘stick out’ is a recipe for disaster.
-If you child is very bright and has won a scholarship for example, you need to think hard about accepting it.
+If your child is very bright and has won a scholarship, for example, you need to think hard about accepting it.

 Are they going to be fully accepted by their peers?
 Are you going to be able to keep up with the pressure of passing fashion trends or spring break vacations?